bitcoin-dot-org/developer.bitcoin.org/README.md

     pip install -r requirements.txt

-from the root of this repo.
+This should be done from the root of this repo.
 Then you can execute Sphinx by calling

     make html